CapPow/herb-visor/README.md

 ### Label-free reliability check

-`clade_consistency.py` asks, for all 643 predictions: did the model assert a reproductive trait botanically impossible for that specimen's clade (per the GBIF backbone)?
-This needs no human labels.
+`clade_consistency.py` checks, across all 643 predictions, whether the model asserted a reproductive trait botanically impossible for the specimen's clade (per the GBIF backbone).
+No human labels needed.

-Specimen-level impossible rate: 8/643 (0.012) for Herb-VISOR, 6/643 (0.009) for the teacher.
-Report this as an **upper bound**: several flagged cases are morphological mimics, not true errors.
-Casuarina and Allocasuarina bear woody cone-like infructescences (flagged as seed_cone on an angiosperm); Cycas and Gnetum have fruit-like structures.
-The check catches false positives of impossible structures only; it cannot detect a real structure the model missed, and it does not adjudicate on-clade positives.
+Specimen-level impossible rate: 8/643 (0.012) for Herb-VISOR, 6/643 (0.009) for
+the teacher.
+These are an upper bound: several flagged cases are morphological mimics, not errors.
+Casuarina and Allocasuarina bear woody cone-like infructescences (flagged as seed_cone on an angiosperm), and Cycas and Gnetum have fruit-like structures.
+The check catches only false positives of impossible structures; it cannot detect a structure the model missed, nor adjudicate on-clade positives.

 ## Model files